Transport in Tamil Nadu: Air

-There are three international, one limited international and six domestic or private airports in Tamil Nadu.
+There are four international, and six domestic or private airports in Tamil Nadu.
 Chennai airport, which is the fourth busiest airport by passenger traffic in India is a major international airport and the main gateway to the state.
-Other international airports in the state include Coimbatore and Tiruchirapalli while Madurai is a customs airport with limited international flights.
-Domestic flights are operational to certain airports like Tuticorin and Salem while flights are planned to be introduced to more domestic airports by the UDAN scheme of Government of India.
+Other international airports in the state include Coimbatore, Madurai, and Tiruchirapalli.
+Domestic flights are operational to certain airports like Salem and Thoothukudi while flights are planned to be introduced to more domestic airports by the UDAN scheme of Government of India.